marcbouchenoire/itunes-store-api/README.md

 ##### `"url"`

-A variety of store catalog URLs is supported when using the `"url"` lookup type.
+A variety of store catalog URLs are supported when using the `"url"` lookup type.

 | Entity      | Example                                                                     |
 | ----------- | --------------------------------------------------------------------------- |